 If your shed will serve as a garage (especially a multiple-car garage), it’s important to have a foundation that will properly support heavy vehicles.
 This is also true for sheds that are built or assembled on-site.
 The following reasons explain the benefits of a concrete garage or shed foundation.

 Local regulations may require concrete.
 Some municipalities require certain building types or building sizes to be constructed with a concrete foundation or footers.
 This is especially true in areas that are prone to frost heave.
 Check your local code, as there are several types of concrete foundations (with varying costs) that may meet requirements.
+(For information on garage permits in PA, click here.)
 If you’re only installing a shed, concrete foundation piers at each corner, combined with a gravel foundation, may be satisfactory.

 Concrete offers the best support for vehicles.
 As mentioned above, concrete is the best option for a garage.
 Years of driving a vehicle in and out can cause a building on gravel to start to shift.
 Concrete eliminates that danger.
 For both attached and detached garages built on-site, construction will usually start with concrete wall footers and a concrete floor.
 You can see several types of concrete garage foundations here and a complete guide to shed footings here.